mateoconlechuga/cesium/README.md

 Licensed under BSD 3 Clause.

 ### BUGS ###
-As Cesium is still in beta stage.
-Please make an issue here on GitHub and/or post a topic on TI community websites detailing exactly went wrong and when.
+Cesium is still in beta stage... if you encounter an unexpected behaviour, please make an issue here on GitHub and/or post a topic on TI community websites detailing exactly went wrong and when.
 Thanks!